-DLOADX server - address of the computer with DLOADX program.
-If the communication takes place in a wide area network, it must be a public address.
-You can enter either the IP address or the domain name.

-Port - number of the TCP port used for communication between control panel and a computer with DLOADX program via Ethernet.
+- DLOADX server address of the computer with DLOADX program.
+If the computer is not in the same local network as the control panel, it must be a public address.
+You can enter either the IP address or the domain name. - Port number of the TCP port used for communication between control panel and a computer with DLOADX program via Ethernet.
 You can enter values from 1 to 65535.
-Default value: 7090.

-DLOADX key - a string of up to 12 alphanumeric characters (digits, letters and special characters) which is used for data encryption during communication between control panel and computer with DLOADX program via Ethernet.
+Default value: 7090. - DLOADX key a string of up to 12 alphanumeric characters (digits, letters and special characters) which is used for data encryption during communication between control panel and computer with DLOADX program via Ethernet.